DL-GIT101/landing-page/README.md

     - tips and tricks on how to code more efficiently
     - The flexbox is a new thing to me and really made my brain go brrr to this new codes and yet I enjoyed it as I
     - think of better ways to design my other past projects which I will tackle in the near future for my portfolio

+    This is the info for the image I use

+    Photo by Pok Rie from Pexels: https://www.pexels.com/photo/aerial-view-of-green-trees-beside-body-of-water-4006534/